PhanNam1501/email_handshake/README.md

 ### Configuring DNS resolution

-After the installation is complete, we are going to utilize HNSD for DNS solution since the server cannot find Handshake domain on its own:
+After the installation is complete, we are going to utilize HNSD for DNS resolution since the server cannot find Handshake domain on its own:

 > $ git clone h[ttps://github.com/handshake-org/hnsd.git](https://github.com/handshake-org/hnsd.git) && cd hnsd
 >

 And then build

-> ./autogen.sh && ./configure && make
+> $ ./autogen.sh && ./configure && make
 >

 In order to run hnsd on localhost port 53, use the command:

-> /path/to/hnsd -p 4 -r 127.0.0.1:53
+> $ /path/to/hnsd -p 4 -r 127.0.0.1:53
 >

 Another way is to make hnsd an active service, add this into /etc/systemd/system/hnsd.service: